axelgolubev/CryoEM_Relion_tools/README.md

+# Collection of tools for cryoem data processing
+The tools were created to facilitate different aspects of processing cryoem data.
+The application possibly is very niche, however I hope that someone find tools usefull.

-# Script for changing optical groups in relion .star files
+## Script for changing optical groups in relion .star files

 The script is adding correct optical groups for each particle in particles.star file if optical groups weren't specified for some reason.
 The correct optic groups are taken from micrographs_ctf.star file.